AxisCommunications/acap3-examples/larod/README.md

 * **app/input/veiltail-11457_640_RGB_224x224.bin** - 224x224 raw bitmap image of a goldfish to run inference on.
 * **app/larod_simple_app.c** - Example application to load a model and run inference on it.
 * **app/LICENSE** - Text file which lists all open source licensed source code distributed with the application.
-* **app/Makefile** - Makefile containing the build and link instructions for building the ACAP3 application.
+* **app/Makefile** - Makefile containing the build and link instructions for building the ACAP application.
 * **app/manifest.json** - Defines the application and its configuration.
 * **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified.
 * **extract_analyze_output.sh** - The script shows the matched class in the output.